vladapple/KinoKlik/README.md

 User can also search for person using search bar.

 The application is created using React as front-end and Node js as back-end.
+To run this application:
-Clone the code from repository, run server side first, run client side, and enjoy using the application.
+1. Clone the code from repository
+2. In server, run server (npm start)
+3. In client, install dependencies (npm install)
+4. Run client side (npm start)
+5. Enjoy using the application. :)